 Continuing with our series of posts on Rainwater Harvesting 101, we will look at pump selection.
 There are a variety of different types of water pumps that each serve a different purpose in managing your rainwater.
 If you plan to use gravity to force water from your tank to your garden or lawn, this post probably isn’t for you.
 But, if you need to pump water at a higher flow rate and pressure than gravity will allow then it sounds like you need a rainwater pump.
 Let’s get started!

-Above are a few examples of pumps and we'll go into the specifics a little bit more below on what to consider when selecting a pump.
+Above are a few examples of rainwater harvesting pumps and accessories.
+We'll go into the specifics a little bit more below on what to consider when selecting a pump.

 There are a few important things to consider when selecting a pump:

 Flow rate comes into play as a pretty basic requirement for evaluating which type of water pumps you might need because an end application will require a certain amount of flow.

 Here are a few examples of flow rate requirements for rainwater collection pumps: